1. Contact an Army National Guard Recruiter

-You start the process by contacting your local Guard recruiter.
+You start the process by entering your information in the form on this page.
 No obligation, no guarantees - it’s just a way of letting us know that you want to find out more information.
+Your local recruiter will then reach out to you within 48 hours.

 Basic Non-Prior Service Enlistment Criteria